ljtill/bicep-dev-box/README.md

 ### Resources

-The following resources will be created as part of the deployment.
+The following resources will be provisioned as part of the deployment.

 - Virtual Network
 - Network Security Group